alannchang/my_mouse/README.md

 The program will print out the map and the shortest path or "MAP ERROR" if no paths exist.

 ## Rules/Constraints
-Movements can only be horizontally or vertically, not diagonally.
+Movements can only be horizontal or vertical, not diagonal.
-The exit must be located on the outside walls.
+The exit must be located on one of the outside walls.
 In case multiple solutions exist, the program will choose the shortest one.
 If there is equality, it will prioritize the solution whose exit is the most up and then the leftmost.
 If there are two solutions for the same output, the program will choose the solutions in the order: up > left > right > down.